kraxel-dev/rpg_svo_pro_drive/README.md

 # rpg_svo_drive

-This forked repo cointains a modified version of SVO's **monocular** visual-frontend that can incorporate reference poses as **motion prior** from an **arbitrary** odometry sensor as long as the poses are published as a dynamic ros tf.
-Optimal for prototyping visual odometry for automotive use-cases as off-the-shelf vehicles usually come with sensors that can provide metric scale such as wheel odometry, radar odometry or GPS.
+This forked repo cointains a modified version of SVO's **monocular** visual-frontend that can incorporate external poses as **motion prior** from an **arbitrary** odometry sensor as long as the poses are published as a dynamic ros tf.
+Optimal for prototyping visual odometry for automotive use-cases with sensors that provide metric scale like wheel-encoders, radars or GPS.

 ## At a glance

 ### Limitations

-- Monocular front-end only, when using motion prior from external odometry!
+- Monocular front-end only, when using motion prior from external odometr.
 IMU or stereo cannot be used in conjuction.

-  - When external odometry is toggled off, SVO should behave as the original version.
+When external odometry is toggled off, SVO should behave as the original version.

-- No ceres backend when using motion prior from external odometry!
+- No ceres backend when using motion prior from external odometry.
+Atleast not yet

-- No global map and loop closure when using motion prior from external odometry!
+- No global map and loop closure when using motion prior from external odometry.

 ## Preface

 ### Why SVO Pro?

-Compared to feature-based method, **direct** visual odometry is more robust in **repetitve** and **low textured** scenes like parking garages or other man-made structures.
+Compared to feature-based methods, **direct** visual odometry is more robust in **repetitve** and **low textured** scenes like parking garages or other man-made structures.
 SVO Pro is one of the direct visual (inertial) odometry (VIO) ros-packages that are well structured, easy to setup and easy to protype.
 Most importantly it can directly incorporate **motion priors** into its photometric front-end (read original paper for more details) opening up the possibility to **inject motion priors** from an **arbitrary odometry sensor** with **minimal coding effort** and **without breaking the consistency** of the system.

 With this type of interface, the monocular front-end, which is still known to be a brittle component of many visual odometry algorithms in real-world scenarios, can directly recover metric scale and can quickly be robustified with odometry sensors available in the automotive-domain.
 This holds a lot of potential as generic building block to to rapidly prototype all sorts of automotive-centric applications.

 ### Motion prior vs fusing external odometry into the factor graph